Elders in India traditionally bless the young with the words: "Shataayu Bhavah!" which means: "May you live a hundred years!"

-Though you can choose any time of the year to cleanse your body, ayurveda believes that spring is king.
-It is, after all, Nature's own chosen time to regenerate, renew and cleanse the environment of winter's accumulated rough, dry and cold qualities.
+Though you can choose any time of the year to cleanse your body, Ayurveda believes that spring is king.
+It is, after all, Nature's chosen time to regenerate, renew, and cleanse the environment of winter's accumulated rough, dry, and cold qualities.

 Panchakarma, done at this time, is a wonderful way to cleanse and detoxify the body through healing massages and baths.
 Research on Panchakarma indicates that it is a very powerful way to increase biological youthfulness and improve overall well-being.

 Meet the demands of the seasons year-round